danqingpan/Kaggle/README.md

 Generally, there are ten shops and each shop have different sales performance.

 ## Methods/Models
-Many models can be used to predict sales amount.
+Many supervised learning models can be used to predict sales amount.Here are some of them.
+### ensemble trees
+Some ensemble tree models are quite popular in kaggle includes:
+* XGBoost
+This is a model introduced by Tianqi Chen in 2016.